 In late autumn, well before the first frost, all devices and conduits that are neither frost-proof nor protectively housed should be protected against frost damage due to freezing.
 Water pumps should be removed from the water, cleaned and stored in a frost-free location.
 Depending on their design, filters should also be made winter-proof or prepared to withstand the winter without issue.
 The only reason to operate air pumps over winter is if they use air outlets to keep the pond free from ice.
 These must naturally be positioned so as to be protected from the elements.

 There are various options if you want to keep part of your pond free of ice.
 The use of small water pumps or air pumps with air outlets is particularly effective.
 You should position these in a frost-proof shallow area so as not to recirculate the water layers and disturb the temperature layering of the water.
 This is important as, in winter, the ‘warmest’ water layers (where your fish will remain) are located at the bottom of the pond.
 If, despite your precautions, your pond still freezes in winter, leave it alone.
 Do not stand on or break the ice as this can be life-threatening for the fish.
-After all, the break that the technology enjoys in winter also applies to the entire pond.

 Preparing the fish